-U.S. Rare Earths, Inc. (USRE), (OTCBB: UREE), is a mineral exploration, mining and claims acquisition company based in Lonoke, AR.
-Formerly Colorado Rare Earths, Inc, the company holds over 16,000 acres of mining claims for rare-earth elements in Colorado, Idaho and Montana.
-In Colorado these include the Powderhorn Property in Gunnison County, and Wet Mountain Property in Fremont and Custer Counties.
-Additional claims include the Lemhi Pass Property in Lemhi County, Idaho and Beaverhead County, Montana; Diamond Creek and North Fork Properties in Lemhi County, Idaho and the Sheep Creek Property in Ravalli County, Montana.
+U.S. Rare Earths, Inc. (OTCQB: UREE), is a mineral exploration, mining and claims acquisition company based in Plano, Texas.
+Formerly Colorado Rare Earths, Inc., the company holds approximately 22,000 acres of mining claims for rare earth elements in Colorado, Idaho and Montana.
+In Colorado, these include the Powderhorn Property in Gunnison County and the Wet Mountain Property in Fremont and Custer Counties.
+In Lemhi County, Idaho, claims consist of Lemhi Pass, Diamond Creek, and North Fork Properties.
+In Montana, our properties are located in Beaverhead County and the Sheep Creek Property in Ravalli County.

 Rare earth elements are critical to many existing and emerging 21st century applications including clean-energy technologies such as hybrid cars and electric vehicles; high-technology applications including cell phones and digital music players; hard disk drives used in computers; microphones; fiber optics; lasers; and in addition, critical defense applications such as global positioning systems, radar and sonar; and advanced water treatment applications, including those for industrial, military, homeland security, domestic and foreign aid use.

 Current United States Geological Survey (USGS), the Department of Energy (DOE) and the Government Accountability Office (GAO) reports show that U.S. Rare Earths, Inc. owns the mineral rights to one of the major deposits of rare earth elements (REE) in the United States.